Medveđa: Yugoslavia (1918–92)

 Already in 1900, a group of prominent residents of the Upper Jablanica region officially applied to the government for Medveđa to be declared a town (varoš).
 They also asked for the settlement to be renamed to Dubočica.
 Only after the fourth try by the local population, Medveđa was declared varošica ("small town") by King Alexander I of Yugoslavia on 31 December 1921.

-The World War II hit the town in 1941.
-Yugoslav Partisans took the town back in 1944 and killed around 200 people.
 From 1945 until 1992, the municipality of Medveđa was part of SFR Yugoslavia.

 Breakup of Yugoslavia (1991–99)

 In 1992, the Albanians in the area organized a referendum in which they voted that Medveđa, Preševo and Bujanovac should join the self-declared assembly of the Republic of Kosova.
 However, no major events happened until the end of the 1990s.

 Following the breakup of Yugoslavia, and nearby Kosovo War which lasted until 1999, between 1999 and 2001, an ethnic Albanian paramilitary separatist organization, the UÇPMB, raised an armed insurgency in the Preševo Valley, in the region mostly inhabited by Albanians, with a goal to occupy these three municipalities from Serbia and join them to the self-proclaimed Republic of Kosova.
 The insurgency was less present in Medveđa than in other two municipalities, due to a small number of ethnic Albanians and minor importance.

-Western countries condemned the attacks and described it as the "extremism" and use of "illegal terrorist actions" by the group.
+Western countries condemned the attacks and described them as the "extremism" and use of "illegal terrorist actions" by the group.
 Following the overthrow of Slobodan Milošević, the new Serbian government suppressed the violence by 2001 and defeated the separatists.
 NATO troops also helped the Serbian government by ensuring that the rebels do not import the conflicts back into Kosovo.
 Thereafter, the situation has stabilized even though large number of forces exist in this small municipality.

 In 2009, Serbia opened a military base Cepotina 5 kilometers south of Bujanovac, to further stabilize the area.